virtual-labs/exp-three-phase-sinusoidal-pwm-control-iitd/experiment/theory.md

 ### Theory

 - An inverter is a power electronic conversion circuit which converts DC supply into AC.
-Therefore, three-phase inverter converts DC into three-phase AC.
+Therefore, three-phase inverter converts DC into three-phase AC [2].
 - Single-phase VSI<sub>s</sub> cover low-range power applications and three-phase VSI<sub>s</sub> cover the medium- to high-power applications.
 - The main purpose of these topologies is to provide a three-phase voltage source, where the amplitude, phase, and frequency of the voltages should always be controllable.
 - The standard three-phase VSI topology has eight valid switching states.